 This is primarily a community-based service delivered in member's natural setting with exceptions for office-based when desired or requested by the member.
 Any exceptions to providing the service in the member's natural setting must include a justification documented in the member record.
-When preferred, office-based services are permitted; however, it must not be the primary mode of service delivery.
-For minors under the age of 18, the member's natural setting will include but is not limited to a family or foster family home, school, or a group home where the individual currently resides.
+When preferred, office-based services are permitted but must not be the primary mode of service delivery.
+For youth, the member's natural setting will include but is not limited to a family or foster family home, school, or a group home where the youth currently resides.